pfriedrix/Redux/README.md

 5. Select the package and choose the version you want to install.
 6. Click `Add Package`.

-This will integrate the package into your project, allowing you to begin managing state using the Redux architecture in Swift.

 ## Architecture Overview

 The architecture follows a unidirectional data flow, which makes the app's state predictable and easy to debug.
 The main components are: